Vancy Mabanza

-Vancy Roméo Mabanza (born 27 November 2000) is a professional footballer who plays as a striker for Patro Eisden.
+Vancy Roméo Mabanza (born 27 November 2000) is a professional footballer who plays as a striker for Lokeren.
 Born in the Republic of the Congo, he plays for the Burundi national team.

 Club career

 Mabanza is a product of the Congolese club Poto-Poto, stints with the Moroccan club IR Tangier and DR Congolese club AS Vita.
 Torpedo-BelAZ in Belarus in a move that was complicated by the COVID-19 pandemic.
 He moved to the Malian club Djoliba in 2022.
-He began his senior career with Warnant in the Belgian Division 2 in 2022.
+He began his senior career with in the Belgian Division 2 in 2022.
 On 15 January 2024, he moved to the Luxembourg National Division side Schifflange.
 In the summer of 2024, he moved to Tienen where he scored 9 goals in 15 games in the Belgian Division 1.
 On 9 February 2025, he transferred to Patro Eisden in the Challenger Pro League.
+Current team K.S.C.
+Lokeren (2025) since beginning of 2026.
+Played 3 matches and scored 4 times.